trabianmatt/central-ledger/execute-transfer-guide.md

 To get started, you'll need to create two accounts, one to credit to and one to debit from.

 ### Create account **dfsp1**
 Start off by creating an account with the name **dfsp1**.
-Simply provide the account's name and make a call to the create account endpoint.
+Simply provide the account's name and password then make a call to the create account endpoint.
 More detail about the response and errors can be found in the [endpoint documentation.](central-ledger-documentation.md#create-account)

 #### Request
 ```
 POST http://central-ledger/accounts
 Content-Type: application/json
 {
-  "name": "dfsp1"
+  "name": "dfsp1",
+  "password": "dfsp1_password"
 }
 ```